bramtayl/Justly/README.md

 You will likely only need to know 4 "prime" intervals.

-- Octave: o1
+- Octave: 2 = o1
 - Perfect fifth: 3o-1
 - Major third: 5o-2
 - Harmonic seventh: 7o-2

-Note that the numerators of these fractions are the first 4 prime numbers.
+Note that the numerators of these intervals are the first 4 prime numbers.

 To go up by an interval, multiply by the interval.
 So to go up by a fifth, multiply by 3o-1.